-5 Ways to Boost Your Child's Self-Esteem and Elevate Yours in the Process
+Ways to Promote Your Child's Self-Esteem and Confidence

 For as long as I can remember, I've struggled with poor self-esteem.
 For those fortunate enough to lack understanding of what that means, it's like going through life with a magnifying mirror on your face and seeing every blemish exposed to the world.
 You feel deep shame and want to hide from everyone, convinced you're not worthy of being seen.